 Beginning in September 2014, Bion began filing patents on its 3rd generation (3G) technology that is designed to recover substantially more value from the waste stream, while maintaining or enhancing the platform’s treatment capabilities.
 In September 2015, a second patent was filed; additional patent filings are anticipated.
+Small-scale pilot studies were completed in February 2017.
+A commercial-scale pilot is being developed and is expected to be completed in the second calendar quarter of 2017.
 To learn more about the 3G platform, please review the following press releases:

 Bion 2G systems can remove up to 95% of the nutrients in the effluent, reduce greenhouse gases by 90%, and virtually eliminate ammonia emissions, as well as pathogens, antibiotics and hormones in the waste stream.
 The system can be configured in a variety of ways (based on the needs and economics of the location) to separate and aggregate the various components of the waste stream to produce renewable energy and byproducts, such as organic fertilizer products and soil amendments.